EmergentMind/nix-config/README.md

 Somewhere between then and now you discovered this cairne in the fog.
 I hope it is useful in some way.
 Inspiration, reference, or whatever you're looking for.

-This is written perhaps as more of a reminder for myself as it is for you, but then again you could be future me or maybe past me stuck in a strange loop...
+This is written perhaps as more of a reminder for myself than it is for you, but then again you could be future me or maybe past me stuck in a strange loop...

 ```bash
 $ whoami